dotado5/MOJ-Backend/API_DOCUMENTATION.md

 1. **Homepage Performance**: The homepage makes 3 concurrent API calls on load
 2. **Coordinators Page Performance**: The coordinators page makes 2 concurrent API calls on load
-3. **Blog Page Performance**: The blog page makes 1 API call with pagination for optimal loading
+3. **Articles Page Performance**: The articles page makes 1 API call with pagination for optimal loading
 4. **Data Validation**: All update operations include validation
 5. **Image Management**: Automatic S3 cleanup when articles/coordinators are updated/deleted
 6. **Featured System**: Only one coordinator can be featured at a time